-arrested/evicted from a unit assisted under any Federally assisted housing program for drug-related or violent criminal activity during participation in the program.
+Evicted from a unit assisted under any Federally assisted housing program for drugrelated or violent criminal activity during participation in the program.

 If any member of the household violates the family obligations by engaging in drugrelated or violent criminal activity, the PHA will terminate assistance.